ulritter/FrozenPengu/README.md

 Nicolas RAMZ - http://www.warpdesign.fr/

-for his code to play Amiga xxx.mod files as backgroung music!
+for his code to be able to play Amiga Tracker Music xxx.mod files as low footprint background music!